Harpy eagle: Description

+Size

 Female harpy eagles typically weigh 6 to 9 kg.
 One source states that adult females can weigh up to 10 kg.
 An exceptionally large captive female, "Jezebel", weighed 12.3 kg.
 Being captive, however, this large female may not be representative of the weight possible in wild harpy eagles due to differences in the food availability.
 The male, in comparison, is much smaller and may range in weight from 4 to 6 kg.
 The average weight of adult males has been reported as 4.4 to 4.8 kg against an average of 7.3 to 8.3 kg for adult females, a 35% or higher difference in mean body mass.
 Harpy eagles may measure from 86.5 to 107 cm in total length and have a wingspan of 176 to 224 cm.
 Among the standard measurements, the wing chord measures 54–63 cm, the tail measures 37–42 cm, the tarsus is 11.4–13 cm long, and the exposed culmen from the cere (the beak) is 4.2 to 6.5 cm.
 Mean talon size is 8.6 cm in males, and 12.3 cm in females.

 It is sometimes cited as the largest eagle alongside the Philippine eagle, which is somewhat longer on average (between sexes averaging 100 cm) but weighs slightly less, and the Steller's sea eagle, which is perhaps slightly heavier on average (mean of three unsexed birds was 7.75 kg).

 The harpy eagle may be the largest bird species to reside in Central America, though large water birds such as American white pelicans (Pelecanus erythrorhynchos) and jabirus (Jabiru mycteria) have scarcely lower mean body masses.
 The wingspan of the harpy eagle is relatively small, though the wings are quite broad, an adaptation that increases maneuverability in forested habitats and is shared by other raptors in similar habitats.
 The wingspan of the harpy eagle is surpassed by several large eagles that live in more open habitats, such as those in the Haliaeetus and Aquila genera.
 The extinct Haast's eagle was significantly larger than all extant eagles, including the harpy.